erictubo/glace-3d/README.md

 New options (not in GLACE):

-- Checkpoints:
-  - `--checkpoint_path` specifies the path where to save checkpoints during training to avoid data loss and resume training later.
-  - `--checkpoint_interval` specifies the iterations interval at which to save checkpoints (default 5K).
 - Loss function:
   - `--mode` changes the loss function (0 for reprojection loss, 1 for supervised 3D loss).
+  - `--switch_iterations` only for mode 1: after how many iterations to switch from mode 1 (supervised 3D loss) to mode 0 (reprojection loss).
   - `--sparse` only for mode 1: set True for MVS model, False for dense mesh - will either use sparse MVS initialization targets or dense depth maps.
-  - `--switch_iterations` only for mode 1: after how many iterations to switch from mode 1 (supervised 3D loss) to mode 0 (reprojection loss).
+- Checkpoints:
+  - `--checkpoint_interval` specifies the iterations interval at which to save checkpoints (default 5K).
+  - `--checkpoint_path` specifies the path where to save checkpoints during training to avoid data loss and resume training later.

 Run `train_ace.py --help` for more details or see the `train_ace.py` script for options and defaults.

 > **Note:** Automatic training and testing scripts are available in the `/scripts` folder, making it easier to run experiments with different datasets and/or settings.

-Tasks:

-- [ ] Generate checkpoint_path automatically in [train_ace.py](train_ace.py) / [ace_trainer.py](ace_trainer.py) so that option becomes optional

 ### Evaluation